roundyyy/intelligent_mesh_combiner/Readme.md

 - For large scenes, consider combining meshes in sections rather than all at once.
 - Pay attention to the material-specific colors in main groups to ensure objects are being grouped as expected.

+## TO DO

+= Speed it up.
+Too slow when combining lot of objects same time (due to clustering algorithms)

 ## Limitations

 - Objects with different materials cannot be combined into a single mesh.